jle-quel/Emil-Wallner-LinkedIn-Resume/README.md

 Aged 25, I am living in Paris.

-Soon to be 42 Senior, I am currently working on the paper of my latest project.
+Freshly graduated as 42 Senior, I am currently looking for an internship in early 2020.
-I am still exploring on replicant program, and binary exploitation.

 You can contact me at `jle-quel@student.42.us.org`